telerik/reporting-docs/knowledge-base/how-to-create-custom-shape.md

       base.AddLines(seriesofPoints, true);
   }
 ```
-3. The [Clone()](https://docs.telerik.com/reporting/m-telerik-reporting-drawing-shapes-shapebase-clone) method should also be overridden to return the new shapeF:F
+3. The [Clone()](https://docs.telerik.com/reporting/m-telerik-reporting-drawing-shapes-shapebase-clone) method should also be overridden to return the new shape:
 ```CSharp
   public override object Clone()
   {